Undline/UndChain/readme.md

 #### Explanation

-While UndChain is the only chain that should be requesting new chains (although anyone can do that).
+While Modulr is the only chain that should be requesting new chains (although anyone can do that).
 I believe this shows a good example of what a contract should looks like.

 1. **Wanted** - This defines what is being sought after and should be treated as an overview, meaning what the final product should be. *I should probably limit this field to a specific amount of characters to enforce the idea that this should be a brief description.*
 2. **Status** - The current status of the contract.
 Open means you are looking for candidates, active means that the module is being worked on and is not open for additional candidates at this time (this should only be reserved for large projects that may have too many participants) and closed which means the contract was completed.